Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 *Dark/Shallow/Void/Gone/Cold/Glitch*

 …and yet, dataspace itself remained.
 The gaps in coverage simply didn’t *exist* from that side.
 After all, why should they?
 There was only dataspace.
-There was no distinction between “dataspace within the galaxy” and “dataspace beyond the galaxy” and “dataspace where the gaps should be…” There was only dataspace.
+There was no distinction between "dataspace within the galaxy" and "dataspace beyond the galaxy" and "dataspace where the gaps should be…" There was only dataspace.
 Where there was no coverage, dataspace wasn’t.

 This created limitations when it came to communicating with hardware in the uncovered regions, and the Entity had solved *that* problem by partially running itself on its own probes.
 Any normal datasophont which attempted such a thing quickly degraded into insanity in the absence of substrate.
 But the Entity…